 2. Businesses are spending millions to comply.

-To prevent being from scrutinized, companies have been spending millions of dollars in China to build relationships with China in order to improve sales.
-Cisco will invest “$10 billion in the country to rebuild relationships and perhaps manufacture more gear inside the country,” Bloomberg Technology mentioned in June 2015 — and really, that money may not even help them attain their goals.
+To prevent being from scrutinized, companies have been spending millions of dollars to build relationships with China to improve sales.
+Cisco will invest “$10 billion in the country to rebuild relationships and perhaps manufacture more gear inside the country,” Bloomberg Technology mentioned in June 2015.
+Honestly, that money may not even help them attain their goals.
 Cisco also said (and signed-up to do it) they’d help 100 colleges in China with advanced training.
 Did anyone count how many students would attend the classes in each of these 100 colleges?

 Then we have HP whom “sold off 51 percent of its server and networking business in China to Tsinghua Holdings,” (which affiliates with Tsinghua University), in May 2015.
 HP, formed the “h3c hp” in China and garnered a deal by selling the majority stake in its servers/technology assets and the storage contained therein for $2.3 billion.

-Companies like these may be able to spend millions of dollars to build those relationships, but for startups and small businesses who don’t have the funds, it could be almost impossible for them to enter the Chinese market.
+Companies like these may be able to spend millions of dollars to build those relationships.
+However, for small businesses who don’t have the funds, it could be almost impossible to enter the Chinese market.
 In other situations, some businesses may even have to change their entire business model in order to comply with the sweeping Chinese laws.

 3. Cooperation carries no guarantees.